 If there is any reason to believe that adrenal function is impaired, care must be taken when transferring patients from systemic steroid treatment to Dymista Nasal Spray.

 In patients who have tuberculosis, any type of untreated infection, or have had a recent surgical operation or injury to the nose or mouth, the possible benefits of the treatment with Dymista Nasal Spray should be weighed against possible risk.

 Infections of the nasal airways should be treated with antibacterial or antimycotical therapy, but do not constitute a specific contraindication to treatment with Dymista Nasal Spray.

 Dymista contains benzalkonium chloride.
-It may cause irritation of the nasal mucosa and bronchospasm.
+Long term use may cause oedema of the nasal mucosa.